DuncanMcRae/python_on_fresh_install/README.md

 What is it: Awesome.
 Git is a tool for tracking changes in files (software).
 You can fork software, merge forks back to the main branch and push and pull files from are remote repository (github) to your local system.
 * setup a two-factor authorisation or create a 'token' in github to give you the ability to push/pull between remote<>local through the github API: _Settings>Developer Settings>Personal Access Tokens_.
 I just save this token down in my LastPass password manager browser extension as a note and add it to my favourites so I can get at it quickly.
 * There is truck loads you can do with git/github, but what I do typically is outlined in the WORKFLOW section below.
+* Terminal git and github have different default branches with github being main and git (terminal) master.
+We change git terminal to change this with `git config --global init.defaultbranch main`.

 # VSCODE
 What is it: VisualStudio Code is a software IDE that enables users to install bolt-on languages and extensions and themes as needed.